coforma/swift-tech-challenge/CONTRIBUTING.md

 Contributing is more than just writing code -- its anything that improves the project.
 All contributions are managed right here in Github.
 Here are some ways that anyone can help:

 ### Report a bug
 If you are running into an issue, please take a look through [existing issues](https://github.com/coforma/swift-tech-challenge/issues).
-If your issue is not listed feel empowered to open a [new issue](https://github.com/coforma/swift-tech-challenge/issues/new/choose).
-If possible include steps to reproduce, environment information, and screenshots/videos as relevant.
+If your issue is not listed, feel empowered to open a [new issue](https://github.com/coforma/swift-tech-challenge/issues/new/choose).
+If possible, include steps to reproduce, environment information, and screenshots/videos as relevant.
 Please add the label ```bug``` to the item when creating the the issue.

 ### Suggesting enhancements
 New features and enhancements are also managed via [issues](https://github.com/coforma/swift-tech-challenge/issues/new/choose).
 Please add the label ```enhancement``` to the item when creating the issue.